Sollace/Unicopia/HOW_TO_PLAY.md

    Earth ponies kick good.

    If Mine Little Pony is installed, and you have the appearance of a pony, kicking will target the block behind you, so twirl that rump!
-   Kicking blocks will incrementally mine them, and kicing trees will shake items loose from their branches.
+   Kicking blocks will incrementally mine them, and kicking trees will shake items loose from their branches.
 Kicking a tree _too much_ might destroy it, so be careful!

  - Stomping